eclipse-hono/hono/CONTRIBUTING.md

 If you don't already have an account simply [register on the Eclipse web site](https://dev.eclipse.org/site_login/createaccount.php).
   * Once you have your account, log in to the [projects portal](https://projects.eclipse.org/), select *My Account* and then the *Contributor License Agreement* tab.

-* Add your GiHub username to your Eclipse Foundation account.
+* Add your GitHub username to your Eclipse Foundation account.
 Log in to Eclipse and go to [Edit my account](https://dev.eclipse.org/site_login/myaccount.php).

 The easiest way to contribute code/patches/whatever is by creating a GitHub pull request (PR).
 When you do make sure that you *Sign-off* your commit records using the same email address used for your Eclipse account.